IS5882/UU-TAX/README.md

 #### Implementation Refrences:
 * Hugging face link of all pretrained models https://huggingface.co/transformers/v2.3.0/pretrained_models.html
-* [NLPAug](https://nlpaug.readthedocs.io/en/latest/) was used to for data-augmentation for experminets in both sub-tasks. (https://arxiv.org/pdf/1409.0473.pdf).
-Towards Data Science
+* [NLPAug](https://nlpaug.readthedocs.io/en/latest/) was used to for data-augmentation for experminets in both sub-tasks.
 * Translation was obtained from GoogleTranslation API (made on Google-Sheets, as the GoogleTranslate Python API limits the translation to 10K chars / 24 hrs.